Unity-Technologies/com.unity.formats.alembic/Plugin/README.txt

 Building on any platform:
 1. Get the dependences:
-        HDF5 - a legacy file format
+        HDF5 - a legacy file format (v1.10.1)
-        ilmbase - utilities related to openexr
-        Alembic - the package we're wrapping
-        ispc - a compiler for vectorized math routines (gives a 3x speedup)
+        ilmbase - utilities related to openexr (v2.2.1) Alembic - the package we're wrapping (v1.7.5) ispc - a compiler for vectorized math routines (gives a 3x speedup) (v1.9.2)
-2. Build the dependences.
+2. Build the dependences. (see Building the Dependencies)

 3. Get Unity Alembic package source code
         Get Unity Alembic Plugin at https://github.com/unity3d-jp/AlembicForUnity